REZASH600/REZASH600/README.md

-# Hello, I'm Reza Sharafeddini! 👋
+# Hello, I'm Reza Sharafdini! 👋

 I'm a **Computer Science student** at **K. N. Toosi University of Technology** with over 2 years of experience in **Django** development.
 I’m passionate about building web applications and exploring new technologies.